 Now I see what I've actually built: a system that ensures only authorized outcomes occur.
 Not good outcomes.
 Authorized ones.

 Before ZLAR, when something goes wrong, we say: it slipped through.
-After ZLAR, we can only say: we explicitly allowed this.
-Every outcome traces back to a human decision.
+After a governed action passes through ZLAR, we can say: this routed outcome was explicitly allowed.
+Every governed outcome traces back to a human-authored rule or human decision.
 Even the policy is a human decision.

 If the policy is wrong, damage is guaranteed.
 ZLAR will authorize and fully record the damage with no stopping it.
 This is a hilarious and frightening flaw.
 I'm glad people pointed it out to me.